top of page

 According to Country Goss' and Australia's Original Bootscoot Manual there were just 17 line dances to choose from back in the late 80's at the Paddington Green Hotel.
 However, with no reference to the music that the dance was choreographed to, Geoff Perkins and his dancers would have had to choose their own songs.

 Using the vague notes scribbled across various pages of the Manual and along with some archival digging by Line Dance History Australia, we now know at least 10 of their 17 original music selections from the late 80's.
-Here are just three of those dances with video links to the original music at that time.
-See the Bootscoot Manual for the rest.
+Below are just three of those dances with video links to the original music at that time.
+See the Bootscoot Manual page for the rest.

-(1) San Antonio Stroll danced to the song of the same name by Tanya Tucker, this was a circle dance that could be done in groups of two, three or four making it a whole lot of fun on the dance floor,
+(1) San Antonio Stroll danced to the song of the same name by Tanya Tucker, this was a circle dance that could be done in groups of two, three or four making it a whole lot of fun on the dance floor.

-(2) Cowboy Hustle danced to "Heartaches by the Number" by Dwight Yoakam,
+(2) Cowboy Hustle danced to "Heartaches by the Number" by Dwight Yoakam.

-(3) Ten Step danced to Mule Skinner Blues by Mary Schneider.
+(3) Ten Step danced to "Mule Skinner Blues" by Mary Schneider.
 All three of these dances would have been very popular at the above venues.

 INTERESTING FACT: Mary Schneider is the mother of Melinda Schneider who would go on to have her own smash line dance hit Tighten Up Your Pants nearly a decade later!